 Write about YOU and the issues that matter to you.
 Respond to one or all three challenges – as often as you like.
-Each challenge includes suggestions.
-These are intended only to get you started – not to limit or restrain your individual voice.
+Click on the challenge, click on the Respond button.
+Fill in title, genre, and body.
+Hit Save.

 - WHO.
 You're a teen (or pre-teen) in 2020, but who are you?
 What makes you uniquely you?
 What would you like people to know and understand about you?
 Where or how do you feel most like you?